Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Industrial product promotion, on the other hand, varies from industry to industry.
-The two most efficient methods of promotion for industrial products are trade exhibitions and placement of advertisements on social media.
+The two most efficient methods of promotion for industrial products are trade exhibitions and the placement of advertisements on social media.
 Trade fairs with an industry focus serve as a screening tool since exhibitors can be certain they will have access to the appropriate group of customers.
-The Commercial Section at the U.S. Embassy in Bangkok maintains a list of suggested industry events staged in Thailand as well as U.S. Pavilions at local events and trade missions (listed in Chapter 9 of this Country Commercial Guide).
-This information is also published on the web in English at Commercial Service Thailand and in Thai at BuyUSA-Thailand.
+The Commercial Section at the U.S. Embassy in Bangkok maintains a list of suggested industry events staged in Thailand as well as U.S. Pavilions at local events and trade missions.
+This information is also published on the web in English at Commercial Service Thailand.
 It is advisable to localize all product literature and technical specifications when advertising in trade journals, participating in trade shows, or organizing technical seminars.
 Successful firms also arrange for their agents to receive specialized training at offices or factories in the United States.

 The market in Thailand is open and very competitive.
 U.S. firms should study factors such as the channels of distribution, necessary sales and promotional techniques, and the current pricing practices of key competitors.
 Standard credit payments apply in Thailand as well.

-Importers of large equipment or machinery charge a commission of 5–10% and allow their customers to open a letter of credit themselves.
-Manufacturers or wholesalers normally receive a 5–10% profit margin.
-Retailers and distributors of local products require a 25–35% margin.
-There is also a 7% VAT charge on consumer goods.
+Importers of large equipment or machinery charge a commission of 5–10 percent and allow their customers to open a letter of credit themselves.
+Manufacturers or wholesalers normally receive a 5–10 percent profit margin.
+Retailers and distributors of local products require a 25–35 percent margin.
+There is also a seven percent VAT charge on consumer goods.

 Thai consumers are very price-conscious.
 In fact, less than half of Thai consumers report buying based on brand-name recognition, and first-time buyers often buy on price alone.
 Consumers are often offered free gifts or extra options with their purchases.
 In addition, midnight sales and one-off promotions have proven to be quite successful.
 Retailer’s pricing depends on the product and the frequency of turnover.
 In general, the margin structure is as follows: